How to Become a Confident Art Collector | Learn, Experience and Intuit

 Did you know for example, that Shepparton boasts Australia’s biggest ceramics collection?
 That Albury hosts travelling blockbuster exhibitions?
 Or that Tweed Heads has a recreation of Margaret Olley’s studio?
 Set in the clean country air, regional galleries like this are certainly worth a road trip.

 Intuition is an evasive idea.
-A difficult to pin-down mix of knowledge and emotion, intuition is the fruit of self-discovery and discovery of the world.
+A difficult to pin-down concoction of knowledge and emotion, intuition is the fruit of self-discovery and discovery of the world.
 It means educating your eye, experimenting and researching - taking chances, while listening to your gut.